peridio/docs/src/docs/reference/cohorts.md

 `R6` above would be the latest release.

-While it is possible to end up with a release graph that looks like the above, and fortunate when you actually require it, it is recommended to keep as linear of a release graph as reasonably possible because it is easier to reason about and maintain.
+While it is possible to end up with a release graph that looks like the above, it is recommended to keep as linear of a release graph as reasonably possible because it is easier to reason about and maintain.

 For example: